Stellar Populations at intermediate redshifts Survey (StePS)

 - How do galaxies assemble their mass during the last 7 Gyr?

-StePS will carry out a MOS survey of ~30,000 galaxies at 0.3<z<0.7 over four areas on the sky for a total of ~25 square degrees.
+StePS will carry out a MOS survey of ~25,000 galaxies, over four areas on the sky for a total of ~25 square degrees.
 Targets are drawn from a magnitude-limited sample with IAB<20.5 and pre-selected from high quality photometric redshifts to be at z>0.3, except for the COSMOS field where no photo-z pre-selection is applied.
-This magnitude limit corresponds to a logarithmic stellar mass limit of 10.2 at z=0.3, 11.0 at z=0.5 and 11.3 at z=0.7, for a Chabrier IMF.
+The vast majority of the sample will therefore be in the redshift interval 0.3<z<0.7.
+The magnitude limit of the selection corresponds to a logarithmic stellar mass limit of 10.2 at z=0.3, 11.0 at z=0.5 and 11.3 at z=0.7, for a Chabrier IMF.

 This large sample will enable us to explore galaxy evolution in a sufficient number of bins of different galaxy masses, galaxy morphologies/colours, environments and cosmic epochs.